luis122448/developer-server/kubernetes/README.md

 ### Setting Up an Internal-Only Ingress Controller

-For services that should only be accessible from within the Kubernetes cluster (e.g., databases, internal APIs like MinIO), you can deploy a second, private Ingress controller.
+**Note** For services that should only be accessible from within the Kubernetes cluster (e.g., databases, internal APIs like MinIO), you can deploy a second, private Ingress controller.
 This controller will use a `ClusterIP` service, making it unreachable from outside the cluster.
 We will use Helm to install a new instance of the NGINX Ingress controller into a dedicated namespace (`ingress-nginx-internal`).

-**1. Add the Helm Repository (if not already done)**
+Add the Helm Repository

 ```bash
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
 helm repo update
 ```

-**2. Install the Internal NGINX Ingress Controller**
+Install the Internal NGINX Ingress Controller

-This command installs a new controller with a different Ingress Class (`nginx-internal`) and ensures its service is not exposed externally (`ClusterIP`).

 ```bash
 helm install ingress-nginx-internal ingress-nginx/ingress-nginx \